These carrot cake muffins are made in one bowl and feature a simple cream cheese frosting! They have a moist crumb and require very little prep time.

 Table of Contents

-- Cinnamon and allspice– Essential spices for any good carrot muffin recipe.
-The extra cinnamon gives it that added oomph!
+- Cinnamon and allspice.
+Essential spices for any good carrot recipe!

-- Coconut oil OR butter– melted coconut oil or butter.
-I prefer using coconut oil, but either can be used.
+- Coconut oil OR butter.
+I used melted coconut oil to keep it dairy-free, but unsalted butter or vegetable oil can be used.

-- Maple syrup– gives the muffins a subtle sweetness and adds moisture.
+- Maple syrup.
+Adds essential sweetness and moisture.
 You can also use honey or agave nectar.

 - Vanilla extract.
 A must for any good muffin.